HibaROMANE/HibaROMANE/README.md

 ## 🚀 Projects Showcase

 Explore my repositories to find a collection of projects that reflect my skills and interests.
-From data analysis and visualization to machine learning models, each project tells a story of my growth and passion for leveraging technology to solve real-world problems.
+From IT, data analysis and visualization to machine learning models, each project tells a story of my growth and passion for leveraging technology to solve real-world problems.

 ## 📈 GitHub Stats